 S2.1.1 GTEx brain and other tissues

-We use several types of data from the GTEx version 7 dataset (GTEx Consortium, 2017).
-GTEx version 7 contains RNAseq and matching genotype data for 10 brain regions (Anterior cingulate cortex, Caudate nucleus, Cerebellar hemisphere, Cerebellum, Cortex, Frontal cortex, Hippocampus, Hypothalamus, Nucleus accumbens, and Putamen).
-We use the raw RNA sequencing data to quantify the proportion of the transcribed non-coding genome.
-For eQTL calculations and WGCNA analysis, we used individual TPM data, and renormalized it using the PEER factors calculated in combination with PsychENCODE data.
+We used several types of data from the GTEx version 7 dataset (GTEx Consortium, 2017).
+GTEx version 7 contains RNA-seq and matching genotype data for ten brain regions: anterior cingulate cortex, caudate nucleus, cerebellar hemisphere, cerebellum, cortex, frontal cortex, hippocampus, hypothalamus, nucleus accumbens, and putamen.
+We used the raw RNA-seq data to quantify the proportion of the transcribed non-coding genome.
+For eQTL calculations and weighted gene co-expression network analysis (WGCNA) analysis, we used individual trusted platform module (TPM) data, and renormalized it using probabilistic estimation of expression residuals (PEER) factors calculated in combination with PsychENCODE data.
 Further, for the eQTL calculations, we re-imputed the genotype data from the raw genotype calls using the pipeline described below to match the processing of the PsychENCODE data.